-Cucumbers come in three distinct types: seedless, seeded and mini.
+Cucumbers come in three distinct types: seedless, seeded, and mini.
 There are close to 100 varieties, but common ones include the English, garden, Persian, mini, and lemon.
 The English cucumber is the longest, is narrow, and is often marketed in a plastic wrap.
 The skin of English cucumbers is thin and often does not require peeling.
 In contrast, the garden cucumber has a dark waxy skin.
 The skin is normally removed by consumers because of its bitter taste.
-Persian cucumbers are called burpless because they tend to be smaller, sweeter and seedless.
-The skin is smoother. thinner; and similar to the English variety, does not require peeling.
+Persian cucumbers are called burpless because they tend to be smaller, sweeter, and seedless.
+The skin is smoother, thinner, and, similar to the English variety, does not require peeling.
 These cucumbers tend to be milder and easier on the digestive system.
 Kirby cucumbers are the smallest.
 These mini cucumbers are becoming popular in the marketplace due to consumer preferences.
 They have a wide variety of skin colors ranging from yellow to dark green.
 Lemon cucumbers are round and yellow, resembling lemons, but they are sweet, have thin skins, and contain seeds.

 There are three distinct uses for cucumbers in the marketplace: fresh whole, fresh sliced, and pickled.
-Whether it is the English, garden, Persian, mini or lemon variety, fresh whole cucumbers are grown for consumer retail stores.
+Whether it is the English, garden, Persian, mini, or lemon variety, fresh whole cucumbers are grown for consumer retail sales.
 Fresh sliced cucumbers are typically garden variety and are grown for the foodservice sector, which requires uniform sized slices for packaged salads and restaurant chain salad bars.
 Pickling cucumbers tend to be smaller and thicker.
 The best known variety is the bumpy-skinned gherkin.

-Cucumbers are produced around the world with the US being the fourth largest producer, after China, India, and Russia.
-In the US, cucumbers are produced in many states across the country (Fig 1).
+Cucumbers are produced around the world with the U.S. being the fourth largest producer, after China, India, and Russia.
+In the U.S., cucumbers are produced in many states across the country with Michigan, Wisconsin, South Carolina, and Florida leading production (Fig 1).
 Production is typically performed for certain markets.
-Thus, some states specialize in fresh cucumbers, whether they are destined to be marketed whole or sliced, some states specialize in those for pickles, and some produce both.
-Florida is by far the leading producing state for all types of fresh cucumbers; whereas Michigan is the leading state producing cucumber varieties best suited for pickling.
-There are more cucumber varieties grown for pickle production, than for all combined fresh markets.
-To meet US consumer demand year-round, Mexico is the primary importer during the winter months.
+Thus, some states specialize in fresh cucumbers, some states specialize in pickling cucumbers (whether they will be marketed whole or sliced), and some states specialize in both.
+Florida is by far the leading producing state for all types of fresh cucumbers, whereas Michigan is the leading state producing cucumber varieties best suited for pickling.
+There are more cucumber varieties grown for pickle production than for all combined fresh markets.
+To meet U.S. consumer demand year-round, Mexico is the primary importer during the winter months.

-Fig 1 - Top 5 Cucumber Producing States in the US
+Fig 1 - Top Cucumber Producing States in the U.S.

-Cucumbers are warm season plants and grow best between 65° to 75°F. The plants do not tolerate prolonged exposure to temperatures below 55°F or above 90°F.
+Cucumbers are warm season plants and grow best between 65° to 75°F. The plants do not tolerate prolonged exposure to temperatures below 55° or above 90°F.

 Cucumbers are grown in either fields or green houses.
 Field grown cucumber plants are typically started as seeds and are either mechanically or hand planted.
 Many commercial operations train their plants to grow on poles or trellises to keep the fruit suspended.
 Several training systems are used for trellis growing, but the umbrella system is the most common.
 In the umbrella system, all the lateral branches are removed as they appear until the main stem reaches a predetermined height.
 The plant is then allowed to grow more freely so the plant can concentrate on growing fruit, rather than height.
 Some growers plant bush type varieties and allow the fruit to spread along the ground.
-To accommodate different harvesting practices, field cucumbers grown for the fresh or sliced market are spaced about 36-72 inches apart versus 8-10 inches for cucumbers grown for pickling.
+To accommodate different harvesting practices, field cucumbers grown for the fresh or sliced market are spaced about 36 to 72 inches apart versus eight to 10 inches for cucumbers grown for pickling.